quicwg/base-drafts/draft-ietf-quic-transport.md

 "half-closed (local)"; receiving RST_STREAM causes the stream to become "half-closed (remote)".

-Receiving any frame other than STREAM or RST_STREAM on a stream in this state MUST be treated as a connection error ({{error-handling}}) of type YYYY.
+Receiving any frame other than STREAM, MAX_STREAM_DATA, STREAM_BLOCKED, or RST_STREAM on a stream in this state MUST be treated as a connection error ({{error-handling}}) of type YYYY.

 An endpoint MUST NOT send a STREAM of RST_STREAM frame for a stream ID that is higher than the peers advertised maximum stream ID (see